babyman/slug-lang/docs/introduction.md

 #### **Dangling Commas**

-Slug supports dangling commas in lists and maps.
+Slug supports dangling commas in lists, maps, tag and function call parameter lists.
 This allows you to write code that is easy to refactor and rearrange.
+Dangling commas are **NOT** allowed in function definitions (i.e `fn(a,b,)` is invalid).

 ```slug
 var {*} = import(